jscarle/GeneratedEntityFramework/README.md

 # GeneratedEntityFramework - Generated interface implementations for Entity Framework Core

-GeneratedEntityFramework is a.NET source generator that automatically generates the `DbSet` implementations for a `DbContext` based on the properties of an interface.
+GeneratedEntityFramework is a .NET source generator that automatically generates the `DbSet` implementations for a `DbContext` based on the properties of an interface.
 This greatly facilitates integration of Entity Framework within a Clean Architecture (CA) or a Vertical Slice Architecture (VSA) by segmenting one or more DbContexts into one or more interfaces.